ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 ![CCLD Mapping](images/ccld_events.png)

-There also is a Tectonic type mapping to CCLD.
-The NZGMDB has 5 Tecotonic types and CCLD has 3.
+There also is a tectonic type mapping to CCLD.
+The NZGMDB has 5 tectonic types and CCLD has 3.
 To map them we did the following shown in the image below.

 ![CCLD Mapping](images/tect_mapping_ccld.png)